squireChuck/voz-da-gente/README.md

 5. Felt good to have the apiController pass off processing to a service - cut down a lotta code noise in the controller.

 6. Got some Aurelia action (with the aurelia-http-client extra) going on!
 Like the split between view/html/css and behavior/js.
+Useful binding like disabled.bind="isThisEnabled" (for buttons) or if.bind="!isThisTrue" (when determining if to render a tag or not).

 7. For international/accented chars, used the node library 'querystring' to escape the word before sending it to Forvo's api.
 This fixed the bug that prevented words like 'aplicação' from getting voice clip results.